CodeNameJacks/Orchestration-Service-Microservice-Demo/README.md

 You can test each server to ensure it is running by opening a web browser and entering `localhost:<port number>/api/test` in the url.
 You should get the following response `<Name of service> service is working and backend is running` for the respective service.

-System documentation is contianed in the `Documentation.md` file.
+System documentation is contianed in the `Documentation.pdf` file.